-This Data Storytelling course teaches participants how to effectively find and communicate insights in data, with a focus on context, design, communication, and automation.
+This course is taught by a live virtual Tableau Certified Instructor over the course of 4 half days.
+Participants discover how to effectively find and communicate insights in data, with a focus on context, design, communication, and automation.
 Class will include time for workshopping with your own data to make improvements and create more impactful data-driven narratives.

 - Anyone who works with or uses data.